edent/PythonPals/Cook the Books.md

 #### What happens when you run the code?

 "Whoa!"
-Exclaied Penny, "*That's* JSON?"
+Exclaimed Penny, "*That's* JSON?"

 "Pretty much," said Poppy after glancing at the text which had filled the screen.
 "Want me to decipher it for you?"